atom/github/PULL_REQUEST_TEMPLATE.md

 ### Requirements

 * Filling out the template is required.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
-* All new code requires tests to ensure against regressions.
-* Some sections may not be applicable to your changes, and a simple "N/A" will suffice.
+* Suggestion: You can use checklists to keep track of progress for the sections on metrics, tests, documentation, and user research.

 ### Description of the Change